resourceful-workshop/resourceful-2025/index.md

 ## Important information for participants (to be continuously updated)

-**Room name: LÄÄNE-EUROOPA**, https://www.hestiahotels.com/europa/en/conference/ruum/
+**Room name: LÄÄNE-EUROOPA, first floor from the lobby entry**, https://www.hestiahotels.com/europa/en/conference/ruum/
-**Poster Session Location: 1st floor, Lobby Area near the Registration Desk.**
+**Poster Session Location: 1st floor (ground floor is E floor) from the lobby area near the registration desk.**

 * Posters can be mounted starting early morning on March 2.
 There are mounting materials provided.
 Poster stands have a workshop name on them, feel free to place your poster on any stand with RESOURCEFUL as a name.
 * Posters should be removed by the end of the day on March 2.